Koverse/documentation/docs/source/dev/addons.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Developers should consider that customers upgrading from one version to the next, or down grading, may have already established Source, Transform, or Sink instances that have existing parameter values.
 This means the developer may need to handle outdated parameter configurations.
 The most appropriate method to handle changing parameter sets across versions is to inform the user that new configuration is needed, when simple error checking of parameters fails.

-Defining Custom Apps in Addons
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Addons enable developers to deliver custom "Apps" that are managed and deployed in Koverse installations.
-When a system administrator uploads an Addon JAR file, it is inspected for custom Application definitions.
-The custom application contents are included included in the JAR, so that it's contents can then be delivered to the end user.

-**Application Definition**

-See the koverse-sdk-project/src/main/com/koverse/foo/MyCustomApplication.java file for an example of defining a custom application.
-That file defines the presence of a custom application type.

-**HTML/JS code in Addons**

-See the `Creating an Addon` section for the structure of an HTML/JS app in side an addon.
-The top directory name of the app's html/js code should match the output of getApplication() method.